Natural Supplements NOT to Take for Your Health

 The issue is that this is both good and bad advice.

 Probiotics can help with overall gut health and considering that the average American has a crappy gut (pun intended) and that the gut is where approximately 75% of all neurotransmitters are made and where approximately 67% of hormones are made, it might seem prudent to take a probiotic.
-However, almost all over the counter probiotics are severely lacking in quality, quantity, diversity, and/or survivability in the gut.
+However, almost all over-the-counter probiotics are severely lacking in quality, quantity, diversity, and/or survivability in the gut.
 Too many probiotic brands give a few strains that are supposed to be good, but even if a probiotic has 6 strains in it, for example, you are getting virtually a gut monoculture.
 This is likely not giving you the true diversity that is necessary.
 Your gut has trillions of bacteria which are comprised of about 5,000 distinct bacteria strains.
-So, to you think the 6 strains you’re taking are going to bring you true health?
+So, do you think the 6 strains you’re taking are going to bring you true health?

 Many brands of bacteria also cannot even survive your naturally harsh acidic stomach thereby making your probiotic capsule basically worthless.